 The spring of 1976 brought the first "KBOX Country Fair" to Fair Park in Dallas.
 This became an annual event, consisting of a weekend of live concerts in the Cotton Bowl, an exhibitor hall in the park's Embarcadero Building, as well as food and socializing with fellow KBOX fans.
 Webmaster Mike Shannon attended the inaugural event: "My father's employer, Shook Tire Company, had an exhibitor's booth in the Embarcadero that first year, and the atmosphere was much the same as you might find during State Fair time...vendors such as arts and crafts dealers, miracle eyeglass cleaners, juicers, timeshare properties, custom cowboy belts and hats, etc. Teco Electronics, one of the few high-end audio retailers at the time, had a booth, and a Chevy dealer provided a new LUV pickup for display.
 Peck and Penny were in the building that Saturday afternoon signing autographs in the building's restaurant area.
 The old Wax Museum was located in the rear of the Embarcadero then, and was a good place to cool off from the festivities.
 The featured act for the concert that day was The Light Crust Doughboys.
 I was helping to man the booth for my father, so I didn't attend the Cotton Bowl activities."
 The Country Fair in later years brought higher-profile acts to the festivities, including Barbara Mandrell in 1980; others over the years included Merle Haggard, Ronnie Milsap, Buck Owens, Conway Twitty, Loretta Lynn, Ray Price, Charley Pride, Waylon Jennings and Willie Nelson.
 "Listeners were required to attend remotes at participating advertisers to get a ticket," Allan Peck explains.
 "Concert attendance was usually about 70-80,000 each day."

-to try out for the job.
-Her on-air chemistry with co-host Allan Peck helped keep
+for the job.
+Her on-air chemistry with co-host Allan Peck helped

 The last major event at KBOX in 1976 was the departure of Penny Reeves from the popular morning team that October.
 Peck explains: "Penny moved with her husband to Austin.
 So another first happened: We announced Penny was leaving Dallas (something almost never done in broadcasting even today,) and conducted a nationwide search for a new partner for Peck.
 Several hundred applicants later, a Highland Park girl was chosen, Peggy Sears (Newman.)
 Similar name, very different personality, but extremely compatable with Peck."
 Sears began on November 15, 1976.